Over 50 Years of Serving People In Need

 1961: Everett Gospel Mission opened their doors in downtown Everett to serve men experiencing homelessness.

 1984: The Everett Gospel Mission’s Women and Children’s Shelter opened in response to the quickly growing population of homeless women, as well as those fleeing from domestic violence.

 1993: The current Men’s Shelter and Day Center was built in 1993 to accommodate the increasing needs of men experiencing homelessness in Snohomish County.
 In addition to offering meals and overnight shelter, this new facility allowed us to provide long-term intensive case management, job training and help for specific needs such as mental illness, substance abuse and other issues endemic to being homeless.

 1999: In 1999, the Mission acquired an additional facility that allowed us to house 75 women and children each night.

-2012: In 2012, we opened an additional facility to serve 25 more women and children, bringing our total number of beds for women and children to 75.
+2012: In 2012, we opened a new building to serve 25 more women and children, bringing our total number of beds for women and children to 75.